 -M2 pyruvate kinase, h pylori antigen

--This test includes levels of beneficial bacteria including bifidobacteria and lactobacilli.
-Yeasts including candida albicans plus other species as well as potential pathogenic bacteria such as yersinia, camphylobacter and klebsiella.
+-This test includes levels of beneficial bacteria, including bifidobacteria and lactobacilli.
+Yeasts include candida Albicans plus other species and potentially pathogenic bacteria such as yersinia, campylobacter, and klebsiella.

-It also includes a panel of what antibiotic or natural supplement would be effective against the Bacteria and Yeasts
+It also includes a panel of what antibiotic or natural supplement would be effective against Bacteria and Yeast.

--Infectious organisms such as giardia, cryptosporidium ,blastcystis hominis along with other parasite species are tested.
+-Infectious organisms such as giardia, cryptosporidium, blastocysts, and hominins, along with other parasite species, are tested.

-PCR testing is using technology that can amplify even trace levels of DNA present.
-This can give an advantage when testing in a situation where the bacteria or H pylori for example may be missed, but fragments of DNA can be found.
+PCR testing uses technology that can amplify even trace levels of DNA present.
+This can give an advantage when testing when the bacteria or H. pylori, for example, may be missed, but fragments of DNA can be found.

-This allows for more accurate assessment of infection present even in a 1 day stool sample.
+This allows for a more accurate assessment of infection present even in a 1-day stool sample.